Today’s blog post is about – how to personalize Christmas gift wrap using wide washi tapes.

 Thus, let’s continue the Christmas gift wrap…

-The easiest way would be to get some store-bought gift wrapping papers and that’s it!
-However, since we still have many rolls of washi tapes, why not make use of some?
+The easiest way would be to get some store-bought gift wrapping papers, and that’s it!
+However, since we still have many rolls of washi tapes, why not make some?

 Suddenly, I remember I have a few drawing papers from a sketchbook.
-The drawing papers are a bit bigger than the gift itself which are perfect!
+The drawing papers are a bit bigger than the gift itself, which is perfect!

 All you need…

-~ 2 pieces of drawing papers (A3 size)
+~ 2 pieces of drawing paper (A3 size)

 ~ Wide washi tapes

-But, in this gift wrap sample, the big size comes in handy as you have enough tapes to cover both sides equally.
+But, in this gift wrap sample, the big size washi tape comes in handy as you have enough tapes to cover both sides equally.

 So, how to personalize Christmas gift wrap using wide washi tapes?